That's what keeps us all going, the adorable babies, the future, the NEXT

 - All Trifecta/Jimanie breeding stock is x-rayed for hip dysplasia, eyes checked by a certified veterinary opthalmologist and

 DNA tested for von Willebrand's Disease (vWD) or can prove clearance by pedigree.
-All have been tested using the new test for DM (Degenerative Myelopathy).
+Even though the test is not required by the PWCCA, we do test our dogs used for breeding using the test for DM (Degenerative Myelopathy).
+Most of our dog's DM status has been determined by pedigree.

-- All Trifecta/Jimanie puppies are required to be housepets, not kennel dogs nor tied or left outside for the major portion of the day.
+- All Trifecta/Jimanie puppies are required to be housepets, not kennel dogs nor are they to be tied or left outside for the major portion of the day.
 Continuation of their early socialization and obedience training is encouraged.

 - Temperament is of primary importance in our breeding program!